Get involved

 What kinds of projects can apply?

 Projects must focus on urban areas in Scotland, especially where people can benefit the most from trees.
 When you apply, you’ll need to provide the “Tree Equity Priority” for the neighbourhood(s) where your project is happening.
 This will show whether the area has a low, moderate, high, or highest need for more trees based on its Tree Equity Score.
+We will prioritise projects that are of moderate priority or above.

 When will funding decisions be announced?

-• Smaller grants (up to £20,000): This is a single-stage application process.
+• Smaller grants (up to £20,000): This is a single-stage application process and successful applicants will be notified February 2026.

 • Larger grants (£20,000-£100,000): This is a two-stage process.
+Successful applicants will be notified in April 2026.

 Who do I contact for help?